-Several airlines fly into Entebbe and out of Nairobi including British Airways, Kenya Airways, KLM/Air France, Ethiopian, Virgin and Emirates.
-Otherwise you could look at a London - Nairobi return flight and add-on a flight to Entebbe.
-Kenya Airways, Air Uganda and Fly 540 fly this route.
+There are several airlines that fly into Entebbe and out of Kigali including Brussels Airways, Kenya Airways, KLM/Air France, Lufthansa, Swiss Airlines and Ethiopian Airways.
+A number of airlines also fly between Kigali and Entebbe including Kenya Airways, Air Uganda and Rwandair.

-We can help you with a flight quote.
+We can help with a flight quote if you would like.
 Please feel free to call the office if you would like assistance.

-A friendly reminder - When purchasing flights check whether your flight ticket already includes departure tax (if applicable) for the country you are flying out of and, if not, remember to the keep necessary funds aside in USD to make this payment at the end of your trip.
+A friendly reminder - When purchasing flights check whether your flight ticket already includes departure tax (if applicable) for the country you are flying out of and, if not, remember to keep the necessary funds aside in USD to make this payment at the end of your trip.